(Hi)stories

 A digital story by Amsab-ISG on the occasion of 75 years of ABVV (1945-2020).

-Human Rights Monument Gravensteen - fo031289
+Gravensteen Human Rights Monument - fo031289

-A digital story by Amsab-ISG about the what and why of the human rights monument at the Gravensteen in Ghent.
+A digital story by Amsab-ISG about the what and why of the human rights monument at Gravensteen Castle in Ghent.
 The monument was inaugurated in 1996 and is a symbol of solidarity and support in the search for justice.

 Cooperative Forward